StuartCHAN/StuartCHEN.github.io/_posts/2019-05-25-Let us make the templates.md

     bleu test: 0.0
     saving hparams to /data/DBPEDIA/neural-qa/data/annotations_Species/output/hparams

-'''
-##How to fix the ZeroDivisionError?
+## How to fix the ZeroDivisionError?
 We found that the log shows 0 sentences in test set, as a result this turns out to be zero.
 So, we should change the argument values while spliting the data_.* files into train_., dev_., and test_.* .
 It should trace back to the [NSpM/split_in_train_dev_test.py](https://github.com/AKSW/NSpM/blob/master/split_in_train_dev_test.py) file, and I think it was due to percentage that it set:
-'''bash

         TRAINING_PERCENTAGE = 90
         TEST_PERCENTAGE = 0
         DEV_PERCENTAGE = 10

-'''
 Here we can see the developper tried to build the datasets based on the 10-fold cross-validation method.
 However, it is neglect about he situation where the number of total training templates might not be numerous enough.

 How to better the spliting?

 If the test set contains zero sentence, it is possible to try selecting 10 percent from the training data and 10 percent from the testing data to manually build one after generating and a check.
 The the ratio would be
-'''bash

         TRAINING_PERCENTAGE : TEST_PERCENTAGE : DEV_PERCENTAGE = 90 : 10 : 10
-'''

 with
-'''bash

         TEST _fromTRAINING : TEST_fromDEV = 9 : 1
         TEST _fromTRAINING + TEST_fromDEV = TEST_PERCENTAGE
-'''

 **We can see the training results [here](https://drive.google.com/drive/folders/1f2cs0Pz4-OmXUQ0nkr3RnOpBi7oE4NWB?usp=sharing).